Cost of Debt Formula: How to Calculate It in Your Business

-Lastly, when you do apply for a new business loan, lenders might want to take a look at your cost of debt before deciding whether or not to approve your application.
+Lastly, when you apply for a new business loan, lenders might want to look at your debt cost before deciding whether or not to approve your application.
 If you have too much debt, lenders may not want to risk lending to you.

-To successfully run a small business, you need to stay on top of your finances.
-Learning how to calculate your cost of debt and understanding what it means is one of the ways you can take control of your company’s finances.
+To successfully run a small business, you must stay on top of your finances.
+Learning how to calculate your debt and understanding what it means is one way you can determine your company’s cost for the debt.